 How are badge fees determined?

-TUS badge costs are based solely on the cost of card stock, printing costs, labor, fees charged to participate in RAP Back, and the costs charged to the TAA for a Criminal History Records Check and Security Threat Assessment.
+TUS badge fees are based solely on the cost of card stock, printing costs, labor, fees charged to participate in RAP Back, and the costs charged to the TAA for a Criminal History Records Check and Security Threat Assessment.

-Will badge holders still have to renew their badges under RAP Back?
+Do badge holders still have to renew their badges under RAP Back?

 Under RAP Back, will a person’s badge automatically be suspended or revoked if criminal activity is discovered?